Saleque474/packages/README.md

 thats all

-1. hijri_calculator:
+2. hijri_calculator:
-hijri_calculator is incomplete . better now to use. else youcan visit
+hijri_calculator is incomplete . better not to use. else youcan visit

-<a href="https://pub.dev/packages/hijri" >Hijjri</a> Dart Package
+this <a href="https://pub.dev/packages/hijri" >Hijjri</a> Dart Package